MeghaGajbhiye/PSFT-Workshop/Lab200/WindowsVMCompute/WindowsLab.md

 1. Launch Remote Desktop Connection, for example from the Start menu of a local machine.

-NOTE: If you have not installed Remote Desktop Connection, please do so throught his link:
+NOTE: If you have not installed Remote Desktop Connection, please do so throught this [link](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps)

 2. Windows: In the Computer field, enter the Public IP address of the Microsoft Windows VM that you noted in the previous section.
 Enter opc in the User name field.